bjmt/quaqc/doc/quaqc.1.md

 **\--bed-tn5**
 :   Shift the 5-prime alignment coordinates of each read when generating
-    then BED file to acount for the transposase offset (+4/-5), as per the `--tss-tn5` option.
+    then BED file to account for the transposase offset (+4/-5), as per the `--tss-tn5` option.

 **\--bed-dir**